jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/Emb_Space_theory.md

 <a name='intro'></a>
 ## Introduction

 An embedding is a transformation of data, used to represent a given data instance through an alternative set of features or characteristics.
 This set of features defines a representation space, i.e., an embedding space.
-Simply put, an embedding is a translation from one language (the source data representation, e.g., pixels for an image) to a different language (the target data representation).
+Simply put, an embedding is a translation from one language (the source data representation, e.g., pixels for an image, or words in text) to a different language (e.g., numerical values).
 To generate an embedding, all that is needed is a function, which, when applied to a data instance, outputs the instance representation in the embedding space.
 The resulting embedding space may have a different dimentionality than the source representation space.
+Notice that an embedding does not require an activation function, as we are not trying to find non-linear features defining the input.
+Instead, we are just trying to find an alternative representation of a given input which we can tune and addapt for a given task.

 The goal of defining and generating embeddings is to obtain representation spaces which satisfy certain desirable properties.
 For example, that distances within the embedding space are correlated with a similarity of some sort.
 In the context of Artificial Intelligence, this is interesting as it may result in distributed representations of symbols [1], closing the gap between sensing and thinking.
 For more details on symbolic vs sub-symbolic AI see [3,4].